crotteau/FitLit/README.md

-# FitLit Week 8 Group Project: Part 1
+# FitLit Week 8 Group Project
 A site for users to view their personal fitness journey and track fitness goals.

 ### Background